Zika is a type of virus that is spread by mosquitoes. The mosquitoes that carry Zika are most active during the day but can bite at night.

 You're more likely to get the virus if you travel to parts of the world where it's more common.
 This includes parts of South America, Central America, Mexico, the Caribbean, and the Pacific Islands.

-A Zika infection is usually mild and may not cause symptoms.
+Most people infected with Zika don't have any symptoms.
+When symptoms are present, they include fever, rash, painful joints, and red eyes.
 But it can be more serious for women who are pregnant because it can cause birth defects.

 Doctors are quickly learning more about what happens when people are infected with Zika virus.
-The most current information about Zika virus is available from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
-If you are planning international travel, you can learn about the risk of Zika in the area you're traveling to.
+The CDC and the World Health Organization (WHO) have the most current information about Zika virus.
+If you plan to travel, you can learn about your risk in the area you're traveling to.
 Contact:

 Travelers who have Zika can spread it when they come home or travel to another area.
 If they get bitten, they can spread the virus to other mosquitoes.